Linuxfabrik/monitoring-plugins/check-plugins/gitlab-version/README.md

 Checks the installed GitLab version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* The check must run locally on the GitLab server because it reads the version from a local file.

 **Data Collection:**

 * Reads the installed GitLab version from `/opt/gitlab/version-manifest.txt` (configurable via `--path`)